 Some single people under 35 will be exempt from this rule and eligible for self contained accommodation.
 You tenant could be exempt if he or she is:

 - entitled to severe disability premium

-- a person aged between 25 and 34 who is classed as a young offender and is believed to pose a risk of serious harm to others
+- a person receiving Housing Benefit who is aged between 25 and 34 who is a former offender subject to PPANI,

 - a person aged between 25 and 34 who has spent a total of at least 3 months living in hostel accommodation for homeless people and who has accessed rehabilitative or resettlement services while in a homeless hostel.